-- 1. Download and have your students complete our Plant ID lesson - 2.
-Be sure to checkout our school cultural immersions as another way we can support you by coming out to your school and getting every student learning more about our Aboriginal cultures! - 3.
-Grab a Bluetooth speaker and head back out to your new garden space (on a nice day).
-Get students back into a yarning circle and participate in a mindfulness activity of closing their eyes and listening along to a Dreamy Sleep story.
-Ask students to connect the story they listened to back to their new space - 4.
+- l.
+Download and have your students complete the Native Plant hunt lesson - 2.
+Be sure to checkout our school cultural immersions and other cultural programs for more ways we can support you and your students in learning more about our Aboriginal cultures! - 3.
 To continue your students learning of connecting with country, including the history & significance of a Welcome to Country and acknowledging country, watch this video from Back to Nature